 After World War II ended, Poland remained behind the Iron Curtain for over four decades.
 However, with the growth of the Solidarnosc movement under Lech Walesa and with the spiritual help of the Polish-born Pope John Paul II, it broke free.

-Today is the start of a three-day celebration that also takes in International Workers' Day on 1 May and Constitution Day on 3 May.
+Today is part of a three-day celebration that also takes in International Workers' Day on 1st May and Constitution Day on 3rd May.
 Today we will be drinking to Poland's freedom with a Polish Martini.

 On this day in 1999, the legendary hellraiser Oliver Reed departed this earth aged 61, after suffering a heart attack midway through filming his role as Proximo in Gladiator, and after consuming three bottles of rum and arm-wrestling five sailors.